ledstrain/wiki.ledstrain.org/content/en/docs/appendix/ledstrain/_index.md

 * One discussion for each commerical presence to advertise from.
 * Engagement with community.
 Only posting promotional links is not permitted.

+#### 3rd-Party Communities
+LEDStrain welcomes the formation of third-party communities focused on addressing eye strain.
+However, to maintain clarity and prevent confusion, third-party communities should choose distinct names and logos to avoid misrepresentation.

 #### Medical